First Aid Policy 2024.docx

 Employers must provide suitable and sufficient accommodation.
 The Education (School Premises) Regulations 1996 require every school to have a suitable room that can be used for medical and for the care of students during school hours.
 The area, which must contain a washbasin and be reasonably near to a WC, need not be used solely for medical purposes, but it should be appropriate for that purpose and readily available for use when needed.
 Schools should consider using this room for first aid.
 However, first-aid facilities may need to be made available quickly.
 Organisations such as HSE provide detailed advice on first-aid rooms.

-The first aid room is situated in the Salon at Roselyn House School and the staff office at The RHISE Centre The salon has a sink basin and is next to a toilet.
-The staff office at RHISE is opposite a toilet and kitchen with sink.
+The first aid room is situated in the Salon at the KS3 site and the staff office at the KS4/5 site.
+The salon has a sink basin and is next to a toilet.
+The staff office at the KS4/5 site is opposite a toilet and kitchen with sink.

 HYGIENE/ INFECTION CONTROL